grame-cncm/faustdoc/src/manual/midi.md

 ```
 f = hslider("freq",300,50,2000,0.01);
-bend = hslider("bend[midi:pitchwheel]",1,0,10,0.01);
+bend = ba.semi2ratio(hslider("bend[midi:pitchwheel]",0,-2,2,0.01));
 freq = f*bend; // the "final" freq parameter to be used
 ```

-The `bend` variable is controlled by the pitch-wheel thanks to [`[midi:pitchwheel]` metadata](#midipitchwheel-metadata). `bend` is used as a factor multiplied to the base frequency retrieved from `freq`.
-Therefore, the default value of `bend` should always be 1 which corresponds to the central position of the pitch wheel (MIDI value 64).
-A value smaller than 1 will decrease the pitch and a value greater than 1 will increase it.
+The `bend` variable is controlled by the pitch-wheel thanks to [`[midi:pitchwheel]` metadata](#midipitchwheel-metadata), then converted in a frequency ratio using the `ba.semi2ratio` function. `bend` is used as a factor multiplied to the base frequency retrieved from `freq`.
+Therefore, the default value of `bend`  is 0 in semitones, which corresponds to the central position of the pitch wheel, and will correspond  to a multiplicative ratio of 1.
+A value smaller than 0 will decrease the pitch and a value greater than 0 will increase it.

 While the above example will have the expected behavior, it is likely that clicking will happen when changing the value of `bend` since this parameter is not smoothed.
 Unfortunately, regular smoothing (through the use of [`si.smoo`](https://faustlibraries.grame.fr/libs/signals/#sismoo), for example) is not a good option here.
 This is due to the fact that instances of polyphonic voices are frozen when a voice is not being used.
 Since the value of `bend` might jump from one value to another when a voice is being reactivated/reused, continuous smoothing would probably create an "ugly sweep" in that case.
 Hence, [`si.polySmooth`](https://faustlibraries.grame.fr/libs/signals/#sipolysmooth) should be used in this context instead of [`si.smoo`](https://faustlibraries.grame.fr/libs/signals/#sismoo).
 This function shuts down smoothing for a given number of samples when a trigger is activated.